ferrocene/ferrocene/src/types-and-traits.rst

   inference rules below to it.

 * :dp:`fls_QZWTS0Giy3I3`
-  An :t:`if-let expression` is inferred by inferring its :t:`subject let expression` with the :t:`expected type` set to the :t:`type` of its :t:`pattern`, then inferring its :t:`block expression` with the :t:`expected type` of the :t:`if-let expression`.
-If the :t:`if-let expression` has an :t:`else expression`, apply the inference rules below to it.
+  An :t:`if let expression` is inferred by inferring its :t:`subject let expression` with the :t:`expected type` set to the :t:`type` of its :t:`pattern`, then inferring its :t:`block expression` with the :t:`expected type` of the :t:`if-let expression`.
+If the :t:`if let expression` has an :t:`else expression`, apply the inference rules below to it.

 * :dp:`fls_KJsIu1lgVZxP`
-  An :t:`else expression` that is part of an :t:`if expression` or :t:`if-let expression` is inferred as follows:
+  An :t:`else expression` that is part of an :t:`if expression` or :t:`if let expression` is inferred as follows:

   * :dp:`fls_KRQxdSav1KBA`
-    If the :t:`else expression` has a :t:`block expression`, infer the :t:`block expression` with the :t:`expected type` of the :t:`if expression` or :t:`if-let expression`.
+    If the :t:`else expression` has a :t:`block expression`, infer the :t:`block expression` with the :t:`expected type` of the :t:`if expression` or :t:`if let expression`.

   * :dp:`fls_Mcpwyvz47SoG`
-    If the :t:`else expression` has an :t:`if expression`, infer that nested :t:`if expression` with the :t:`expected type` of the original :t:`if expression`, then :t:`unify` its :t:`type` with the :t:`type` of the original :t:`if expression` or :t:`if-let expression`.
+    If the :t:`else expression` has an :t:`if expression`, infer that nested :t:`if expression` with the :t:`expected type` of the original :t:`if expression`, then :t:`unify` its :t:`type` with the :t:`type` of the original :t:`if expression` or :t:`if let expression`.

   * :dp:`fls_34AQ9g7xhdUj`
-    Otherwise, the :t:`else expression` has an :t:`if-let expression`.
-Infer that nested :t:`if-let expression` with the :t:`expected type` of the original :t:`if expression`, then :t:`unify` its :t:`type` with the :t:`type` of the original :t:`if expression` or :t:`if-let expression`.
+    Otherwise, the :t:`else expression` has an :t:`if let expression`.
+Infer that nested :t:`if let expression` with the :t:`expected type` of the original :t:`if expression`, then :t:`unify` its :t:`type` with the :t:`type` of the original :t:`if expression` or :t:`if let expression`.

 * :dp:`fls_4ZT35povCL04`
   A :t:`match expression` is inferred as follows: